 If You Need To Speak To An New York Attorney About Custody & Visitation

 If you are involved in a child custody or visitation dispute, you can find the experienced and dedicated representation you need by contacting the Law Offices of Kristine M. Demo-Vazquez, P.C.
 Our firm handles divorce and family law matters on behalf of clients in Monroe, Livingston, Wayne, Ontario, Yates, Steuben and Genesee counties.
 Contact us at 585-441-0216.

 Our experienced divorce and family law attorney has seen firsthand how children can be damaged by divorce.
 However, the strain and emotional trauma of a divorce can be significantly harder on a child when parents place children in the middle and unnecessarily fight over custody.

 We always encourage our clients to put their children first and work diligently toward a resolution to custody disputes when at all possible.
 However, we have handled enough cases to know that even the most well-intentioned parents can have honest disputes over what is best for a child.

 When custody is disputed and cannot be resolved by agreement, we are always prepared to fight passionately to protect our clients’ parental rights.
 As a dedicated advocate, we take time to learn the facts of each case, prepare a comprehensive plan of action and thoroughly prepare for the possibility of trial.

 We fully understand the level of trust clients place in our hands and do everything in our power to earn that trust and seek the best possible results for each client.

-Contact Our Rochester Law Office
+Contact Our Henrietta Law Office